-13This is especially evident in the agreements and activities of the authorities around Belgrade Waterfront Project.
+13This is especially evident in the agreements and activities of the authorities around the Belgrade Waterfront Project.

-Institute has usually to consult between 50 to 100 public institutions upon their requirements and constraints for planning and construction.
-In the case of BWP, the right Sava riverside in Belgrade is of substantial interest for several public enterprises (Javna Preduzeca) and public utility companies (Javno-komunalna Preduzeca), such as:
+Institute usually has to consult between 50 to 100 public institutions regarding their requirements and constraints for planning and construction.
+In the case of BWP, the right bank of the Sava in Belgrade is of substantial interest to several public enterprises (Javna Preduzeca) and public utility companies (Javno-komunalna Preduzeca), such as:

 Coastal services: Serbia Water-management company and the Directorate for Inland Waterways;